Michael-Williams49/movie-recs/docs/Tasks.md

 #### Objective

-Implement a Tester class to test the accuracy of the recommendation system.
+Implement a Tester class to test the precision of the recommendation system.

 #### Input